-The first jaguars we meet on the river are the two adolescent brothers.
+The first Pantanal jaguars we meet are the two adolescent brothers.
 Their mother left them a couple of months ago in the prime piece of real estate along one of the river’s small tributaries.

 They look almost fully grown, but when they yawn, I can see their small milk teeth.
 Julinho, who knows the cats quite well, estimates them to be about nine months old.

 As we watch the brothers snooze on the shady riverbank, Julinho tells us the story of how jaguar tourism began in Porto Jofre.

 History of jaguar tourism at Porto Jofre

 Twenty years ago, Porto Jofre was a small fishing community.
-Made accessible by the Transpantaneira highway, the community quickly become popular with recreational fishermen, who would hire small boats at the Hotel Pantanal Norte and spend their days on the river.
+Made accessible by the Transpantaneira highway, the community quickly became popular with recreational fishermen, who would hire small boats at the Hotel Pantanal Norte and spend their days on the river.

 Slowly Julinho started to learn the best strategies for finding and approaching the jaguars while the cats were getting more and more used to the boats.
 Eventually, in 1999, Julinho brought the first-ever tourists to Porto Jofre and successfully showed them the jaguar.

-More success followed, and the others clued in on the idea.
+More success followed, and others clued in on the idea.
 By 2005 Hotel Pantanal Norte expanded its boat fleet and hired nature guides and boat drivers to cater to the growing interest in jaguar tourism.